cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 All `CredentialExtension` values require authentication.
 Only skU requires secrecy.
-If an application requires secrecy of pkS, this value SHOULD be included in the `Credentials.secret_credentials` list (step 5).
-Applications may optionally include pkU, IdU, or IdS in the `Credentials.secret_credentials` structure (step 5) if secrecy of these values is desired.
+If an application requires secrecy of pkS, this value SHOULD be included in the `Credentials.secret_credentials` list (step 5), and MUST NOT be included in the `Credentials.cleartext_credentials` list.
+Applications may optionally include pkU, idU, or IdS in the `Credentials.secret_credentials` structure (step 5) if secrecy of these values is desired.
 Otherwise, if an application does not require secrecy for these values but does require authentication, they may be appended to `Credentials.cleartext_credentials`.
 Servers MUST specify how clients encode extensions